mheap/nexmo-developer/_tutorials/en/buy-nexmo-number.md

 ---
-title: Buy a Nexmo number
+title: Buy a Vonage number
-description: In this step you learn how to purchase a Nexmo number.
+description: In this step you learn how to purchase a Vonage number.
 ---

-# Buy a Nexmo number
+# Buy a Vonage number

-## Using the Nexmo Dashboard
+## Using the Dashboard

 First you can browse [your existing numbers](https://dashboard.nexmo.com/your-numbers).